Museums of Lithuania | True Lithuania

 A serf is to be beaten by the manor administrator (tijūnas) during the living museum event. ©Augustinas Žemaitis.

-Pakruojis town itself has few sights: a 19th-century small red-brick printing house, a church, an abandoned wooden pre-WW2 fire watch tower.
+Pakruojis town itself has few sights: a 19th-century small red-brick printing house, a church, as well as a pre-WW2 fire station with its tower.
+This fire station has been converted into a small interactive museum.

 Click to learn more about Lithuania: Aukštaitija (Northeast), Museums, Towns No Comments